POP Tennis Paddle & Padel Paddle (3)

 POP Tennis Court

 While some POP tennis is played on hard packed beach sand, most POP / Paddle Tennis courts are constructed of the same materials as tennis courts.
-Overall court measurements are 50 feet from baseline to baseline.
+The majority of new POP Tennis Courts are 60′ in overall length.
+Traditionally court measurements were 50 feet from baseline to baseline, and these courts are still in use as well.
 The court width is 20 feet and the service line is 3 feet inside the baseline.
-This creates a ten foot by 22 foot service box.
 The net height is 31 inches.
 On the west coast, a restraint line may be drawn parallel to the net, 12 feet back from the net (this area is “the bucket”).
 If using the restraint line, all players must keep both feet behind this line until after the player receiving the serve has struck the ball.

-Court measurement – 50′ Long by 20′ Wide (no doubles lanes).
-Singles and Doubles played on the same court.
+Court measurement – 50’* by 20′ Wide (no doubles lanes).
+Singles and Doubles played on the same court. *Often played on a 60′ court today due to easy access.

 Net Height – 31″

-Equipment – Paddle – 18″ is the standard paddle length.
-Composition includes Graphite, Titanium and solid EVA cores (no strings!)
-They also have holes cut in the face which aid in maneuverabilty and help bite the ball.
+Equipment – Paddle – 18″ or 18.5″ long.
+Composition includes Graphite, Titanium and solid EVA cores with holes cut in the face which aid in maneuverabilty and help bite the ball.
+Face may have grit or be smooth.

-Shoes – Wear good quality tennis shoes, running shoes and cross-trainers NOT recommended for safety reasons!
+Shoes – Wear good quality tennis shoes for POP Tennis; DO NOT wear running shoes or cross-trainers for safety reasons!

 What is Padel?

 Padel is a racquet sport that combines the elements of tennis, squash and badminton.
-It is only played in doubles and is practiced outdoors as much as indoors.
+It is only played in doubles and is practiced outdoors as much as indoors and involves the use of walls (yes, you play balls off the wall like in racquetball and squash).

 The game was invented by Enrique Corcuera of Mexico, who created the first padel club in Marbella in 1974.
 The sport became very popular in Spain, which has been the professional circuit host of the World Padel Tour where it has been played since 2005.
 Over the course of the past 10 years, padel has begun to spread rapidly to the rest of Europe as well as to the United States.